tr00x/bubaimake/README.md

-# Dubai Cars - Luxury Dynamic Showroom
+# Mashyn Bazar - Luxury Dynamic Showroom

 A React-based luxury car showroom application with a dynamic backend powered by Express, Prisma, and SQLite.